 You have to understand these influences as they are inputs of most processes and you have to manage your project within them.

-How is your project influenced by enterprise environmental factors and organizational process assets?
+How is your project influenced by enterprise environmental factors and organizational process assets (EEF and OPA)?
 Please share your thoughts in the comments section.